 Advantages of Laissez-Faire Leadership

-- Because leaders are hands-off in their approach, employees can be hands-on- embracing personal growth and stay highly motivated.
+Because leaders are hands-off in their approach, employees can be embrace personal growth and stay highly motivated.

 Disadvantages of Laissez-Faire Leadership